-- 7 The Nisqually Indian Tribe participated in the project because the I-5 crossing of the Nisqually River Delta falls within the tribe's - 8 ancestral lands and holds significant historical, cultural, and environmental value.
-Having adjudicated Treaty rights in the Nisqually - 9 River and McAllister Creek, the Nisqually Indian Tribe has invested heavily in restoring and preserving habitat in the area.
-Other - 10 agencies were invited to join three coordination groups: the Technical Advisory Group (TAG), the Executive Advisory Group (EAG), - 11 and the Agencies Coordination Group (ACG), which are described further in Chapter 2.
+- The Nisqually Indian Tribe participated in the project because the I-5 crossing of the Nisqually River Delta falls within the tribe's 7 - ancestral lands and holds significant historical, cultural, and environmental value.
+Having adjudicated Treaty rights in the Nisqually 8 - 9 River and McAllister Creek, the Nisqually Indian Tribe has invested heavily in restoring and preserving habitat in the area.
+Other - agencies were invited to join three coordination groups: the Technical Advisory Group (TAG), the Executive Advisory Group (EAG), 10 - and the Agencies Coordination Group (ACG), which are described further in Chapter 2.
+11

-12 1.2 NEPA Process Principles
+1.2 NEPA Process Principles

-The PEL and NEPA processes are distinct from one another.
-The purpose of the PEL is to bring environmental considerations into the planning process so that decisions made in the planning phase can inform the environmental review under NEPA.
-The PEL was developed to be integrated into a subsequent NEPA process while adhering to NEPA standards, including documentation of the process using the PEL Questionnaire.
-The intent to use deliverables for the NEPA process was highlighted throughout the development of this PEL to all participants, providing coordinating agencies and tribes opportunities for review and comments.
-This PEL was developed to meet standards established by NEPA regulations and guidance, including terminology consistent with NEPA vocabulary and document titles, such as:

-- Purpose and Need

-- Logical Termini

-- Preliminary Range of Alternatives

-- Selected Alternatives

-- Screening of Alternatives Analysis

-- Preferred Alternative

-- Existing Environmental Conditions
+- 13 The PEL and NEPA processes are distinct from one another.
+The purpose of the PEL is to bring environmental considerations into - the planning process so that decisions made in the planning phase can inform the environmental review under NEPA.
+The PEL was 14 - developed to be integrated into a subsequent NEPA process while adhering to NEPA standards, including documentation of the 15 - process using the PEL Questionnaire.
+The intent to use deliverables for the NEPA process was highlighted throughout the 16 - 17 development of this PEL to all participants, providing coordinating agencies and tribes opportunities for review and comment.
+This - PEL was developed to meet standards established by NEPA regulations and guidance, including terminology consistent with NEPA 18 - vocabulary and document titles, such as: 19 - 20 Purpose and Need - 21 Logical Termini - Preliminary Range of Alternatives 22 - 23 Selected Alternatives - 24 Screening of Alternatives Analysis - 25 Preferred Alternative - Existing Environmental Conditions 26

-1 1.3 Study Area
+1.3 Study Area